SupaluckSingjan/React-SimpleTodo/README.md

 # ReactJS Simple Todo App.
 This semi-project that I would like to go over for a basic ReactJS skill.
+I hope it will help to a beginner as well.

 # React + Vite